getgauge/cla-check/README.md

-# cla-check
+# CLA checker
-Cla-check is an application which serves `Gauge` CLA page.
-With the integration of [cla-bot](https://github.com/ColinEberhardt/cla-bot) it checks if all the commiteers of a Pull Request have signed the CLA or not.
-If all the commiters in PR have signed the CLA it adds `cla-signed` label to PR.
+`cla-check` promtps a contributor to sign the Gauge Contributor License agreement.
+It is an end-point to the excellent [cla-bot](https://github.com/ColinEberhardt/cla-bot).
+It's triggered on PR submission label's and adds a `cla-signed` label for authors who've accepted the CLA.

 ## Running Locally

-### Prerequisites
+### Pre-Requisites

 * golang
 * govender

-### steps
+### Steps

 * clone this repository
 * run test by executing `go test ./...`